Skip to main content

 } from "@statsig/react-bindings";

-import { runStatsigAutoCapture } from "@statsig/web-analytics";
+import { StatsigAutoCapturePlugin } from '@statsig/web-analytics';

 export default function MyStatsig({ children }: { children: React.ReactNode }) {

-{ userID: "a-user" },
+user={{ userID: "a-user" }}

 );